 That’s right, at least an entire year!
 If you do choose to relocate, finding the right space for your business can be a lengthy process.
 Moreover, when it comes to today’s hot CRE market, you want to ensure you have enough time to search, negotiate, and secure a new home for your business.

 If you choose to renew, your landlord will likely require anywhere from six to 12 months’ notice (or however outlined in your original lease) and you may need to submit formal paperwork.

 Even if you aren’t renewing, it is common courtesy to give your landlord sufficient notice.

 Size of the Space

-Another factor to take into consideration is the size of the current commercial property you are occupying.
-Take inventory of your time spent in the space to realize what was working and what wasn’t.
-If the size of the building currently feels adequate, do you foresee your company growing during the span of your next lease?
-Do you feel as if there is too much unused space in your current location?
-Will you need all of that extra space in the near future or is it an unnecessary drain on your budget?
-If your space has felt too small or inadequate to meet the needs of your business, you can probably safely assume that you’ve outgrown it and it’s time to move to a new space.
+If the size of the building currently feels adequate, do you foresee company growth during the span of your next lease?
+Or, on the opposite hand, do you feel there is unused space in your current location?
+Will you need that extra space soon or is it an unnecessary drain on your budget?

 Revisit your original lease to determine who is in charge of any large repairs that might be approaching so you have a clear understanding of your financial responsibility.
 The replacement of HVAC systems, for example, can be quite costly.

-Rather than simply signing on the dotted line, consider preparing a renewal proposal that clearly outlines any changes you would like to see to the initial lease.
-Another way around this sticky situation is to exercise your option to renew, but to insert the new rental rate in your letter of intent.
+Rather than simply signing on the dotted line, consider preparing a renewal proposal that clearly outlines any changes you would like to see from the initial lease.
+Another way around this sticky situation is to exercise your option to renew but to insert the new rental rate in your letter of intent.

 Contact the author